marcoacierno/SingleProviderWithoutSwitch/README.md

 It's responsabile to redirect requests to the correct inner content providers.
 - .InnerContentProvider: Every class that wants to act as inner provider should implement this interface.
-Every method inside acts as if the class itself was a ContentProvider with the only difference that they have an int matchId instead of an uri. \nThe method getProviderName should return the name of the provider.
+Every method inside acts as if the class itself was a ContentProvider with the only difference that they have an int matchId instead of an uri.
+The method getProviderName should return the name of the provider.
 It will be used to generate the uri (for example, if the method returns "blocks" the URI will be AUTHORITY + "/" + "blocks")